Chicago Wisdom Tooth Extraction

 The Wisdom Tooth Extraction Process

 At Armitage Oral Surgery, we promote a comfortable and compassionate office space where patients can receive the care they need while remaining at ease.
 For your wisdom tooth extraction procedure, we understand that most people would prefer to be at least somewhat unaware of the process, which is why soothing anesthesia and sedation options are available.
-Our state-of-the-art technology helps Dr. Katabi and Dr. Smythe provide a precise experience that minimizes discomfort.
+Our state-of-the-art technology helps Dr. Katabi provide a precise experience that minimizes discomfort.
 Please click here to read the pre-operative instructions.

 Wisdom Tooth Extraction Recovery